udofia2/activities/README.md

 ## Description
-This is a task management system that allows users to register and create private and shared tasks.
-Shared tasks can be seen by anyone while private tasks are seen only by the owner of the task.
+This is a task management system that allows users to register and create tasks.
+Users can mark tasks as completed.
+Users can create private and shared tasks.
+Completed tasks and Shared tasks can be seen by anyone while private tasks are seen only by the owner of the task.
 Fully paginated.

 - [Documentation](https://activities-csay.onrender.com/v1/doc)